BrainBOK logoBrainBOK

 Instead of a one-size-fits-all approach, adapt your leadership style to suit the team's dynamics, project needs, and individual preferences.
 This enhances team effectiveness, improves communication, fosters trust and collaboration, and leverages the strengths of each team member.

-PM Tools: Situational leadership model, leadership assessments, observation & feedback, open communication.
+PM Tools: Situational Leadership Models, leadership assessments, observation & feedback, open communication.

 1.2.5 Inspire, motivate, and influence